 As with other successful college essay examples, Angelica’s essay also shows us that writing a compelling roommate essay doesn’t have to involve detailing a super obscure or quirky interest or activity (though that’s lovely too).
 Instead, it demonstrates that something ordinary can be interesting so long as your child can show why that topic reveals something important about who they are.

 The roommate essay gives a unique opportunity for you to demonstrate that they will bring more than just a fabulous resume to Stanford.
 Though many applicants initially find the roommate essay challenging, many students often report that it is among their favorite college essays once they have completed writing it.
-With lots of brainstorming, attention to detail, and self-reflection you can be sure to find something unique to say.
+With lots of brainstorming, attention to detail, and self-reflection, you can find something unique to say.